bee-queue/bee-queue/README.md

 - Never ever [block](http://www.slideshare.net/async_io/practical-use-of-mongodb-for-nodejs/47) [the](http://blog.mixu.net/2011/02/01/understanding-the-node-js-event-loop/) [event](https://strongloop.com/strongblog/node-js-performance-event-loop-monitoring/) [loop](http://zef.me/blog/4561/node-js-and-the-case-of-the-blocked-event-loop) (for very long).
 If you do, the stall detection might think the job stalled, when it was really just blocking the event loop.

 _N.B.
 If the handler returns a `Promise`, calls to the `done` callback will be ignored._

+The limiter query function acts exactly the same way as the handler function above, but it expects the promise or callback to return an object with the following properties:

+- `ready`: boolean, `true` if the job is ready to run
+- `delayUntil`: (optional) Date or integer, timestamp that the job will be rescheduled for.
+If 0 or not specified the job will be placed at the end of the waiting queue.
+- `data`: (optional) any, replaces `job.data` if present

+If the promise rejects or the callback returns an error, the job will be immediately failed without any retry logic.

 #### Queue#checkStalledJobs([interval], [cb])